 Your Voice.
 Your Group.

-This election will be for the following six offices: President, Vice President, Secretary, Treasurer, At-Large (2).
-The new board will appoint a seventh member to act as Parliamentarian.
+This election will be for the following 4 offices: Vice President, Treasurer, At-Large (2).
+The new board has the authority to appoint a seventh non-voting member to act as Parliamentarian.

-The election for these offices will take place Tuesday, December 13, at the Annual General Meeting, in the conference room at ONEOK Field at 6:00 p.m.
+The election for these offices will take place Tuesday, December 5, at the Annual General Meeting, in the meeting space of the Cyntergy building at 6:00 p.m.
 Online absentee voting will be made available to those who cannot attend the event.

 Questions?
 Email the Election Committee at: email@example.com